openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `utility_bill`: Verification based on a utility bill (this is to be deprecated in future releases and implementers are recommended to use the `document` type instead).
 * `electronic_signature`: Verification based on an electronic signature.

-Depending on the evidence type additional elements are defined.
+Depending on the evidence type additional elements are defined, as described in the following.

-#### document
+#### Evidence Type document

-The following elements are contained in an `document` evidence sub-element.
+The following elements are contained in an evidence sub-element where type is `document`.

 `type`: REQUIRED.
-Value MUST be set to "document".
-Note: "id_document" is an alias for "document" for backward compatibilty purposes but will be deprecated in future releases, implementers are recommended to use "document".
+Value MUST be set to `document`.
+Note: `id_document` is an alias for `document` for backward compatibilty purposes but will be deprecated in future releases, implementers are recommended to use `document`.

 `validation_method`: OPTIONAL.
 JSON object representing how the authenticity of the document was determined.

   * `type`: REQUIRED.
 String representing the method used to check the authenticity of the document.
 For information on predefined `validation_method` values see [@!predefined_values].
   * `policy`: OPTIONAL.
 String representing the standard or policy that was followed.
   * `procedure`: OPTIONAL.
 String representing a specific procedure from the `policy` that was followed.
   * `status`: OPTIONAL.
 String representing the current status of the validation.

 `verification_method`: OPTIONAL.
 JSON object representing how the user was proven to be the owner of the `claims`.

   * `type`: REQUIRED.
-String representing the method used to verify that the user is the person that the document relates too.
+String representing the method used to verify that the user is the person that the document refers to.
 For information on predefined `verification_method` values see [@!predefined_values].
   * `policy`: OPTIONAL.
 String representing the standard or policy that was followed.
   * `procedure`: OPTIONAL.
 String representing a specific procedure from the `policy` that was followed.
   * `status`: OPTIONAL.
 String representing the current status of the verification.

 `method`: OPTIONAL.
 The method used to validate the document and verify the person is the owner of it.
-In practice this is a combination of a validation_method and verification_method, implementers are recommended to use the validation_method and verification_method types and deprecate the use of this option unless methods are defined by the trust framework.
+In practice this is a combination of a `validation_method` and `verification_method`, implementers are recommended to use the `validation_method` and `verification_method` types and deprecate the use of this option unless methods are defined by the trust framework.
 For information on predefined method values see [@!predefined_values].

 `verifier`: OPTIONAL.
 JSON object denoting the legal entity that performed the identity verification on behalf of the OP.
 This object SHOULD only be included if the OP did not perform the identity verification itself.
 This object consists of the following properties:

 * `organization`: REQUIRED.
 String denoting the organization which performed the verification on behalf of the OP.
 * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
-This transaction identifier can be resolved into transaction details during an audit.
+The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.

 `time`: OPTIONAL.
-Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this document was verified.
+Time stamp in ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this document was verified.

 `document_details`: OPTIONAL.
 JSON object representing the document used to perform the identity verification.
 Note: `document` can be used as an alias for `document_details` for backward compatibilty purposes but will be deprecated in future releases, implementers are recommended to use `document_details`.
 It consists of the following properties: